 - Social media: Sites like Facebook and Twitter significantly affect your reputation.
 Every mention, tweet, or update can have the same impact as your official website content in search results.

 - Review sites: Google Reviews, Healthgrades, and RateMDs play crucial roles in patient decisions.
 Reviews on these and other platforms not only guide choices but also impact how your practice appears in search results.
 If reviews are your main concern, check out an aggregate tool or partners like Rater8 or Press Ganey.

 With the dynamic nature of the web, these factors can either strengthen or weaken your reputation quickly.
 So it’s important to keep a watchful eye on your online footprint.

 5 Simple Steps for Assessing Your Online Reputation

-- Evaluate your findings: There’s no golden rule in determining whether you have a “good” or “bad” online reputation.
+5. Think About What You Found: There’s no golden rule in determining whether you have a “good” or “bad” online reputation.
 Generally speaking, if the top 10 search results for your brand include listings that are either negative or have nothing to do with your brand, there’s room for improvement.